AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 .. topic:: Exercise 2

   Now change your script so that for each candidate pair of English words, it will calculate the key that may have been used.

+  Hint:
+    Remember that both words in each pair have used the same key.